Non-Cooperative Rational Interactive Proofs: Non-Cooperative Rational Interactive Proofs

 \seclabel{sse} We want the solution concept for ncRIP to satisfy a strong notion of backward induction~\cite{osborne1994course}, a standard criterion applied to extensive-form games based on the common knowledge of rationality.
 Backwards induction refers to the condition of being ``sequentially rational'' in an extensive-form game, that is, each player must play his best response at each node where he has to move, even if his rationality implies that such a node will not be reached.

 If an interactive protocol forms an extensive-form game of perfect information, it is easy to formalize this condition.
-A strategy $s$ is \defn{sequentially rational} or satisfies \defn{backward induction}, if for every player $i$ and every decision node of $i$, conditioned on reaching the decision node, $s_i$ is a best response to $s_{-i}$.
+A strategy $s$ is \defn{sequentially rational} or satisfies \defn{backward induction}, if for every player $i$ and every decision node of $i$, conditioned on reaching the decision node, $s_i$ is a best response to $s_{-i}$, that is, $u_i(s_i, s_{-i}) \geq u_i(s_i', s_{-i})$ for any strategy $s_i'$ of prover $i$.
 In other words, $s$ induces a best response at every subgame.\footnote{A subgame is a subtree that can be treated as a separate well-defined game.
 In a perfect-information game, every node starts a new subgame. ``Backward induction'' and ``{subgame-perfect equilibrium}'' are used interchangeably in the literature~\cite{glazer1996virtual}.}

-In a game of imperfect information, the decisions nodes corresponding to a player's turn are partitioned into information sets, where the player is unable to distinguish between the possible histories within an information set.
-To reason about sequential rationality we now need a probability distribution $u_I$ on each information set $I$, so as to determine the players' expected utility conditioned on reaching $I$ and thus their best response at $I$ under $s$.
+In a game of imperfect information, the decision nodes corresponding to a player's turn are partitioned into \defn{information sets}, where the player is unable to distinguish between the possible histories within an information set.
+To reason about sequential rationality we need a probability distribution $u_I$ on each information set $I$, so as to determine the players' expected utility conditioned on reaching $I$ and thus their best response at $I$.
 The probability distribution $\mu_I$ is referred to as the player's \defn{beliefs} about the potential histories leading to $I$.

-The beliefs $u_I$ at \defn{reachable information sets} (reached with non-zero probability under $s$) are derived from $s$ using Bayes' rule; this is a standard derivation used in most solution concepts for extensive-form games~\cite{osborne1994course}.
-We sometimes write $\mu_I^s$ to emphasize that the beliefs depend on $s$.
+Given a strategy profile $s$, beliefs~$u_I$ at \defn{reachable information sets} (reached with non-zero probability under~$s$) are derived from $s$ using Bayes' rule; this is a standard derivation used in most solution concepts for extensive-form games~\cite{osborne1994course}.
+We sometimes write~$\mu_I^s$ to emphasize that the beliefs depend on~$s$.